The Royal Opera

 Originally performed by

-Jake Arditti, Rodney Clarke, Rupert Enticknap, Caroline MacPhie, Eliana Pretorian, Damian Thantrey
+Jake Arditti, Rodney Clarke, Rupert Enticknap, Caroline MacPhie, Eliana Pretorian and Damian Thantrey

 Premiere date and venue